x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 --

 f.
+Analyze results:
-Analyze results: 1.
-Describe how varying integration method changes accuracy, 2.
-What happens as you increase x value to the accuracy, 3.
-How does varying step size effect accuracy, 4.
-Which method is most accurate and why (what is taken into account in the solution).
+1. Describe how varying integration method changes accuracy
+2. What happens as you increase x value to the accuracy
+3. How does varying step size effect accuracy
+4. Which method is most accurate and why (what is taken into account in the solution).

 ~~~
 ANS:
 1. As demonstrated by the graphs, as we go from RK1, RK2,
-and RK4  the accuracy increases; this evidenced by a comparison
+and RK4  the accuracy increases; this is evidenced by a comparison
 between the values for each integration method and the exact
 solution.
 It is clear that RK4 is the most accurate method
 comparing the results of RK1, RK2, and RK4 (refer to graph above).